Understanding the Differences in Barn Buildings

 What Makes a RHINO Metal Barn Building Better than a Pole Barn?

-RHINO metal barn kits differ from wooden pole barns in that the structure is made entirely of prefabricated steel components, right down to the support beams.
+RHINO steel buildings are different from pole barns in that the structure is made entirely of prefabricated steel components, right down to the support beams.

 Consequently, a RHINO steel building offers you the following benefits when compared to wooden structures:

 ROT: Metal post frame buildings will not rot and deteriorate; wood does.

 FIRE: Steel is noncombustible and cannot add fuel to a fire.